-Don’t be fooled into thinking that because Austria doesn’t have the famous Lago di Braies lake or Switzerland’s famous Staubbach Waterfall in Lauterbrunnen, that it doesn’t have something equally magnificent to discover.
-The Austrian Alps are home to towering mountains, cascading waterfalls and turquoise lakes.
+Don’t be fooled into thinking that because Austria doesn’t have the famous Lago di Braies lake or the Tre Cime peaks of the Dolomites or Switzerland’s famous Matterhorn or the Staubbach Waterfall in Lauterbrunnen, that it doesn’t have something equally magnificent to discover.
+The Austrian Alps are home to towering mountains, cascading waterfalls and turquoise lakes too.

 Can I Get Married In Austria?

 In Austria, the only option for a legally binding marriage is a civil ceremony.
 Civil ceremonies are conducted by a local Standesamt, which is usually housed inside the local council.
 A civil ceremony in Austria is usually rather short and matter-of-fact.
 They are usually conducted in German at the local registry office, last around 20 minutes and aren’t usually open to a whole amount of personalisation.
 However, there are an increasing number of locations around Austria where they are offering more flexibility in location and personalisation.